 After looking at my artwork and reading a little bit about me, I think it goes without saying – Fiesta has become a huge inspiration for me and the art that I create.
-One of the aspects of The Order of the Alamo's Fiesta that I have always found so entertaining and, quite honestly, FASCINTATING, are the crazy parties that each of the Duchesses in that year’s court throw for themselves.
-Fiesta itself is already considered a “Coming into Society” landmark; however, the party that each Duchess’s family throws in honor of her helps raise the level of her name recognition, as well as let the rest of the Fiesta participants know what her personal style (and personality) is really like.
-(Not to mention, it's another reason, outside of the official week of Fiesta, to get all dressed up, socialize and have an amazing time!)
+One of the aspects of The Order of the Alamo's Fiesta that I have always found so entertaining are the over-the-top parties that each of the Duchesses throw in honor of Fiesta.

-However, when it comes to the parties, the girls and their families have complete control over them.
-You can throw the party anywhere, anytime and with any theme!
+The girls and their families have complete control over the parties so they can choose any theme.
 And let me tell you, there have been some crazy themes!
 And those parties, that had the over the top décor and theatrics, are what inspired this painting.
-So “Let’s Break It Down.” and explain “Let’s Get Weird.” one section at a time.

 I chose a black background primarily because I wanted the subjects in the painting to pop.
 The other reason I chose black was because these parties often happen at night and go until all hours of morning.